reactioncommerce/reaction-docs/developer/packages/search.md

 ![Search](/assets/developer-search-ui.png)

 The product UI purposely mimics our existing product-grid templates.
 CSS class names are identical to those in our product-grid, however all styling is applied completely separate from the traditional product-grid, using the LESS inside of `/imports/plugins/included/default-theme/client/styles/search/results.less`, which is wrapped in an encompassing `.search-modal` wrapper.
 Changing any styling on the traditional product-grid should not affect the search grid, and vice versa.

+### Account Search
+Account search will search by `Name`, `Phone`, and `Email`.
+Clicking on `Manage` will close the search modal and redirect to the dashboards `Account` settings for that particular user.

+### Order Search
+Order search will search by `Order ID`, `Name`, and `Email`.
+Clicking on the order ID will close the search modal and redirect to the dashboards `Orders` panel for that particular order.